carloocchiena/django_boilerplate/README.md

 In order to provide end-to-end assistance for using this boilerplate, I createad a GitHub Wiki that aims to cover all the major changes and personalization you may need to implement in this project.

+I also explained some of the choices I made: Cookiecutter, containers, deployment.

 You can find it here: [Django Boilerplate Wiki](https://github.com/carloocchiena/django_boilerplate/wiki)

 ## How to proceed